 Take note that the woman was in a very desperate situation.
 When Elijah asked to bring him a piece of bread, the widow told him that they have only a handful of flour in the bowl and a little oil in the jar; and worst, the widow is preparing just to eat what they had and die!
 (1 Kings 17:12).

 How would you react if you were Elijah?
-Imagine, the meal that you are asking from the widow was supposedly the last food that they had, and after that, they plan just to wait and die.
+Imagine, the meal you are asking from the widow was supposedly the last food they had, and after that, they plan to wait and die.

 My immediate human reaction would probably be to say, “Lord, maybe I came to the wrong person.”